 Although USAA received all 5- and 4-star ratings, it does not qualify for the J.D.
-Power rankings, because it only offers insurance to military members and their families.
+Power rankings, because it only offers insurance to military members and veterans and their families.
 Nonetheless, if you or a family member are in the military, you might want to look at what USAA has to offer.

 Like the other insurance companies on our shortlist, Allstate offers some of the best car insurance policies in South Carolina.
 Its variety of coverages can be bundled for additional discounts.
-Allstate’s website is a great resource for younger drivers in South Carolina because of the company’s user-friendly website providing articles, tutorials and videos on how insurance works.
+Allstate’s website is a great resource for younger drivers in South Carolina because of the company’s user-friendly website providing articles, tutorials, and videos on how insurance works.
 In addition, policyholders can manage their policies and file claims through an Allstate agent or by using the website or mobile app.

 Auto Owners is another regional insurance carrier servicing the state.
 As the name suggests, it’s one of the top car insurance companies in South Carolina for auto owners in search of good coverage.
-You’re not limited to vehicle policies — Auto Owners Insurance also offers renters and homeowners insurance.
+You’re not limited to vehicle policies — Auto Owners Insurance also offers renters insurance and homeowners insurance.
 When you bundle more than one policy with Auto Owners, you can maximize the savings on all policies.

 Geico may be the best car insurance in South Carolina for drivers on a budget.
-You can estimate your monthly payments and how much car insurance you can afford using Geico’s coverage calculator.
+You can estimate your monthly payments and how much car insurance you can afford using the coverage calculator.
 Geico’s discounts include multi-vehicle coverage, customer loyalty, good student and 10 percent off for switching to Geico.

 Progressive is another option for low-cost auto insurance in South Carolina.
 What makes Progressive unique is its broad reach — the statewide insurance carrier is willing to take on drivers other companies may consider high-risk.
 Policyholders can sign up for the Snapshot program to improve their standing with Progressive and save on their insurance.
 By downloading and installing the mobile app, you can let Progressive can monitor driving habits and adjust premiums for good driving habits.

-Average car insurance costs in South Carolina
+Average car insurance cost in South Carolina